 Oct.
-9- Astorga: 20 miles, 6 1/2 hours
+9- Astorga: 20 miles, six and one-half hours

 We run into our California friend on the street and she joins us for dinner.

 Oct.
-10- Rabanal del Camino: 13 miles, 4 1/2 hours
+10- Rabanal del Camino: 13 miles, 4 and one-half hours

-It’s cold this morning- 45 degrees, but once the sun comes up, we take off our jackets.
+It’s cold this morning, 45 degrees, but once the sun comes up, we take off our jackets.

 We run into a big group that we know, including some from Australia that we had lost track of.
 We all stop to see a lovely church and then around the next corner are surprised to see a man dressed in medieval costume with his pet hawk (photo opportunity for a donation),

-Our hotel, La Posada Gaspar, is a renovated 17th century Pilgrim hostel that exudes rustic charm.
+Our hotel, La Posada Gaspar, is a renovated 17th century pilgrim hostel that exudes rustic charm.
 There is no laundry service, so we wash our clothes and hang them on the provided line on our terrace.

 Oct.
-11- Molinaseca: 17 miles, 7 hours
+11- Molinaseca: 17 miles, seven hours

 Oct.
-12- Villafranca del Bierzo: 19 miles, 7 hours
+12- Villafranca del Bierzo: 19 miles, seven hours

 We’re walking through the town of Cacabelos and I stop to admire a lovely courtyard.
-A woman on the street says that it is a restaurant whose tradition it is to serve Pilgrims a glass of wine.
+A woman on the street says that it is a restaurant whose tradition it is to serve pilgrims a glass of wine.
 She insists we follow her and introduces us.
 We thank her and she gives me a hug.
 We sit in the courtyard, enjoy the wine and listen to the live music.

 Once again, our hotel is at the end of town (more of a trip now, but less tomorrow morning).
 We ring the bell at the Casa Leo B&B, but no one answers.
-Frustrated, we head back to town and ask in a bar is they will call for us.
+Frustrated, we head back to town and ask in a bar if they will call for us.